 In addition to completing Legal Methods I and Legal Methods II, students must also satisfy the Upper-Level Writing Requirement.

 Students may complete the Upper-Level Writing Requirement paper as a part of a seminar or through an approved two-credit independent research project.
-Independent research projects must be supervised by a member of the full-time faculty who is not a member of the faculty in the Legal Methods Program or the Academic Success and Bar Preparation Program.
+All Upper-Level Writing Requirement papers must be supervised by a member of the College of Law’s full-time faculty.
 Adjunct faculty members are not eligible to supervise independent research projects.

 In order to satisfy the requirement, the research paper must be a minimum of twenty-five (25) pages in length including footnotes; earn a grade of B- or above; and the paper must meet all of the standards listed below, as certified by the faculty supervisor of the paper:

 - Significant analytical paper;